-- The human subject was confronted by a life-threatening situation necessitating the use of the test article. - There was no alternative method of approved or generally recognized therapy available that provided an equal or greater likelihood of saving the life of the subject.
+- 1. The human subject was confronted by a life-threatening situation necessitating the use of the test article. - 2.
+There was no alternative method of approved or generally recognized therapy available that provided an equal or greater likelihood of saving the life of the subject.

 Planned use of a test drug or device in an emergency setting will be permitted if the study procedures comply with applicable OHRP and FDA guidance on planned emergency research.
-Planned emergency research by SDVAHS investigators will comply with relevant VA policy on research in emergency settings.
+Planned emergency research may not be conducted at the VA and VASDHS investigators will comply with relevant VA policy on research in emergency settings.

-2. Exception from Informed Consent
+3.5.2.
+Exception from Informed Consent: Policy